IngarsPoliters/graph-theory-project/README.md

 2. `(Color|Colour)` would apply the same as above, so to substitute the simpler expression would apply as follows `Colou?r`.
 This is just a small example of what regular expressions can achieve.

 We are all familiar `CTRL-F` combination to enter a string to find any matching text.
 So in comparison Regular Expression engines rise above our favourite `CTRL-F` way of finding text.
 This will allow you to build a specific expression to search whatever pattern you're looking for.
 We recognize all kind of text patterns in our everyday lives, such as email addresses will have a single @ symbol in the middle, Irish PPSN numbers have 7 digits followed by a single character, all URL's start either with http:// or https:// and many more.
-This is how we humans know what is an email address, or a URL, whether it's secure or not.
+This is how we humans know what an email address is, or a URL, whether it's secure or not.
 Tech writer Cory Doctorow suggests that regular expressions should be taught before programming, to which he adds that knowing regex can save you so much time, to unknowledgeable people it would take 3000 steps to solve a problem, where just by knowing regex you can solve a problem in 3 steps.<sup>11</sup>

-* ### How do regular expressions differ across implementations?

 * ### Can all formal languages be encoded as regular expressions?
+A formal language consists of words to which letters are taken from an alphabet and are well formed following a specific set of rules.<sup>17</sup><br/>
+The difference between a formal and informal language is that the grammar is more complex and the sentences are generally longer. e.g.
+* We regret to inform you that the delivery will be delayed due to adverse weather conditions.
+(Formal)
+* Sorry, but the delivery will be late because of the weather.
+(Informal) <sup>18</sup>

+Formal language is a mathematical construction, to which a programming language is just one of many uses.
+A formal language is just a manipulation of symbols, where a programming language will have a lexical grammar and a syntactic grammar.
+* Lexical grammar deals with characters such as letters, semicolons, braces, and parentheses.
+* Syntactic grammar is a set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.<br/>

+So that they can be expressed with a regular expression or a DFA or NFA.
+The lexing phase of the compiler or interpreter is sort of a mini interpreter for the regular language grammar.
+The rules of the grammar are read and following those rules it adds up individual characters into tokens. e.g. If the language has an `if` statement which exists in most of the programming languages, the lexer might add the characters `i` and `f` into a single token `if`, it then looks for an opening parenthesis and outputs a token `OPEN_PAREN`, then whatever’s between the parenthesis gets handled, and the closing parenthesis is found and outputs a `CLOSE_PAREN` token.

+The specifications of programming languages are not context free. e.g. A variable cannot appear if it hasn't been declared in many languages., and languages with strict typing might not allow you to assign an integer to a string value, to which a parser's job is only to convert the raw code into a form which is easier to process.<sup>19</sup>

 ___
 # References
 Lab References: